A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Trees and Tree-like Graphs

-It remains to prove the correctness of the backward direction (\Cref{le:t-ba}) of the construction presented in \Cref{sub:wtrees}.
-To do so, we start by observing that the vertices from one star need to be part of the same district. \begin{observation} For each tile $(x,y)\in \mathcal{S}$, all vertices from the corresponding star need to be part of the same district in a solution to the constructed \fairCD instance. \end{observation} \begin{proof} As we set $\ell=0$ in the constructed \fairCD instance, there cannot exist a district containing just a single vertex.
+It remains to prove the correctness of the backward direction.
+To do this, we first observe that for every star, all of its vertices have to belong to the same district.
+Subsequently, we prove that the center district can contain at most $Z$ vertices of each color.
+We then show that in order to respect this bound, for each tile set, exactly one star corresponding to a tile from this set must be excluded from the center district.
+Again exploiting the fact that every color has at most $Z$ occurrences in the center district, we show that those excluded tiles form indeed a solution to the given \textsc{Grid Tiling} instance.
+We start by observing that the vertices from one star need to be part of the same district. \begin{observation} For each tile $(x,y)\in \mathcal{S}$, all vertices from the corresponding star need to be part of the same district in a solution to the constructed \fairCD instance. \end{observation} \begin{proof} As we set $\ell=0$ in the constructed \fairCD instance, there cannot exist a district containing just a single vertex.
 Thus, all vertices from a star need to belong to the same district as the center of the star. \end{proof}